Dealing With Your Partner’s Explosive Anger

 Doing nothing in the face of this problem is not an option for Amy.
 Yet she realizes that if she responds without considering her options mindfully, things can get worse.
 She is committed to trying to work things out with Kyle but feels that she is approaching her limit.

-The situation: Ora, 11-year-old daughter of Amy and Kyle, had the lead part in the after school ballet.
+The situation: Ora, the 11-year-old daughter of Amy and Kyle, had the lead part in the after-school ballet.
 Kyle was out of town on business and missed the show.
-When Amy told Kyle that Ora had felt disappointed that he’d failed to attend he became irate.
+When Amy told Kyle that Ora had felt disappointed that he’d failed to attend, he became irate.
 He pounded the wall with his fist so hard that he dented it and injured his hand.

 Later that evening, Kyle apologized to Ora and Amy for the way he’d lost his temper.
 In a sense, this represented a step forward for him because usually when he became enraged, it took longer for him to regain composure.